-Proposed management and mitigation measures should be detailed, and references provided to previous projects, case studies and scientific literature that support the adequacy of the measure in the project context.
-The monitoring plan should detail how the performance of the proposed mitigation measures will be assessed.
+Proposed management and mitigation measures should be detailed, and references provided to previous projects, case studies and scientific literature that support the adequacy and feasibility of the measure in the project context.
+The monitoring plan should detail how the performance and effectiveness of the proposed mitigation measures will be assessed.
 It should also outline contingency plans if the environmental objectives are not met.
 If offsets are proposed, the potential management options that were considered and investigated prior to proposing offsets should be described.

-Plans for ongoing monitoring and management are expected where significant impacts to water resources and water-dependent assets are predicted.
-These plans should focus on a robust monitoring program to inform the management and mitigation of likely impacts and to reduce the uncertainty of predicted impacts.
+Detailed plans for ongoing monitoring and management are expected where significant impacts to water resources and water-dependent assets are predicted.
+These plans should focus on a robust monitoring program to inform the management and mitigation of likely impacts, and to reduce the uncertainty of predicted impacts.
+In particular, the monitoring plan should explain how the effectiveness of mitigation strategies will be measured.

-The monitoring program should include groundwater, surface water and associated water quality and ecological attributes and be capable of tracking changes from pre-development conditions.
-There is usually a need for concurrent baseline monitoring from unimpacted control and reference sites to distinguish project-induced impacts from background variation (e.g. induced by other water users and climatic variability) in the region.
-This can be done using a before-after-control-impact (BACI) model designs (see Downes et al. (2002).
+The monitoring program should include groundwater, surface water and associated water quality, ecological attributes, and be capable of tracking changes from pre-development conditions.
+There is usually a need for concurrent baseline monitoring from unimpacted control and reference sites to distinguish project-induced impacts from background variation (e.g., induced by other water users and climatic variability) in the region.
+This can be done using a before-after-control-impact (BACI) model design (see Downes et al. (2002)).

-The rationale and design for the monitoring program should be provided, including appropriate quality assurance.
-These should include the questions to be answered by the monitoring program, the temporal and spatial frequency (or resolution) of monitoring, the potential parameters and indicators to be monitored, and the analytical methods to be applied.
+The rationale and design for the monitoring program should be provided, including appropriate quality assurance and quality control.
+The questions to be answered by the monitoring program must be clearly stated, along with the temporal and spatial frequency (or resolution) of monitoring, the potential parameters and indicators to be monitored, and the analytical methods to be applied.
+Where methods vary from standard ones, the reasons for these differences should be explained.

-The monitoring program should identify the thresholds associated with environmental objectives and outcomes and the proposed management measures if those guideline values are exceeded.
-Guideline values should be based on leading-practice science.
+The monitoring plan should specify the thresholds associated with environmental objectives and outcomes and the proposed management measures if those guideline values are exceeded.
+Guideline values should be based on leading-practice science (as outlined by Huynh and Hobbs (2019)).
 Any departures from published guidelines or standard monitoring methods should be justified based on site-specific data.